-When planning a wedding most brides usually get control over the venue space, the wedding gowns and a few other key details but one thing no bride has control over is the weather.
+When planning a rustic wedding or a country wedding most brides usually get control over the venue space, the wedding gowns and a few other key details but one thing no bride has control over is the weather.
 If you are planning a rustic or country style wedding you might find yourself checking the weather (obsessively) in the weeks and days leading up to your wedding (gotta love that 10 day outlook).
-Since wedding season is approaching fast it might be the perfect time to give a few ideas on rainy day wedding must haves!
+Since so many of our readers love to plan outdoor weddings we thought it would be the perfect time to give a few ideas on rainy day wedding must haves!
 With a wedding, especially one that is planned for outside it is always best to play it safe and have these items on hand.

 You don’t have to break the wedding budget to offer umbrellas to your wedding guest.
 The best thing you can do is buy a large stash and keep them at your ceremony & reception location.
 If Mother Nature takes over then you are covered but if the sun stays shinning you never have to bring them out and you might even be able to return if they are unused.
 I suggest going to Ikea and buying your umbrellas from them, you can get them for as little as $2.99 each and they come in great colors.

 You probably will not be able to provide Wellies or rain boots for all your guests but you should check the forecast and if rain looks like it may happen buy some cute rain boots for your bridesmaids, your flower girl, your mother and fiance’s mother and of course a white pair for yourself.
 Wellies can look great in your pics and are easy to switch in and out of as you move from one location to another.
 Our favorite vendor for boots is Hunter but you can find more budget friendly boots at places like Target and other box stores.
 See more ideas for rain boots at a wedding.